rwieruch/blog_robinwieruch_content/blog/webpack-eslint/index.md

 }
 ```

 The rule checks the length of characters in a line of code.
 If the length is more than 70 characters, you will get a warning once you start your application with `npm start` or in your IDE/editor in case a plugin or extension for ESLint.
 Try to call up this warning by writing a line of code longer than 70 characters.
-ESLint should tell you something like: "Line 5 exceeds the maximum line length of 70".
+ESLint should tell you something like: "This line has a length of <XX>.
+Maximum allowed is 70".
 You can adjust the rule to allow some more characters:

 ```javascript{4}
 {